|Fishing boat for Brexit.|

-I had various reasons for Voting Leave and I outlined Why I will Vote Remain on June 19th.
+I had various reasons for Voting Leave as I outlined in Why I will Vote on June 19th 2016.
 There is no point in rehashing the various reasons as nothing has happened to change my mind on any of the issues to date.
 You will notice however that I highlighted my dominant reason as being related to sovereignty.

 Rather than being shocked on the morning of June 24th, I was instead greatly relieved.
 The feeling of relief was actually overwhelming as against all the odds, according to the media, the majority of British people had voted to hold the establishment to account.
 This was actually a courageous thing, especially for those who openly campaigned for Brexit.
 This has set Orwell’s Big Brother scenario back for at least a few more decades.
 Big Brother has to be one big angry man with a vengeance right now.